sheshallconquer/special-octo-telegram/lowdefy.md

 ---
-problem: What are the best performing products month on month?
+problem: What are the best performing products month on month for my business?
-users:
+users:          # not auth, these are 'modes'
 - reporting     # people looking at overviews
-- management    # people creating new products and looking at details
+- admin    # people creating new products and looking at details
 contributors:
 - developer    # who made this originally and can be consulted
 documents:
 - transactions
 - products
 - customers
 stories: ## sequences of actions, documents, and results for users
-- view report dashboard with drill down
+- reporter views report dashboard with drill down options and filters
-- change in product details (CRUD)
+- admin logs change in product details (CRUD)
 - monitoring transactions
   - filtering by customer, day, or product
 ---